lisavercruysse-dev/my-bookshelf/README.md

 ### Reviews
 GET /api/users/:id/reviews		-> Get all the reviews for a user

+GET /api/reviews/:id    -> Get review with this id

-GET /api/books/:isbn/reviews	-> Get reviews for specific book
+GET /api/reviews/:isbn	-> Get reviews for specific book

 POST /api/reviews			    -> Add new review